dungnq271/News-Summarizer/README.md

 ## Running
 - Edit the [config file](./scraper_config.yml).
 You can change the `article_type` variable to the channel you want to scrape the news in [VnExpress RSS web page](https://vnexpress.net/rss).
 In this repo, the `article_type` is set to `tin-moi-nhat` to scrape the contents from [https://vnexpress.net/rss/tin-moi-nhat.rss](https://vnexpress.net/rss/tin-moi-nhat.rss).
 It's that simple.
 - Run the script: `sh run.sh` (Maybe you have to add execute permission to this file).

+## Reference
+This project was inspired by [VNNewsCrawler](https://github.com/egliette/VNNewsCrawler).